awvalenti/logo-ls/README.md

 Installation is very easy and straight forward with many options to choose from.

-As of now almost all installation methods require downloading resources from the Github Release page of the project, so to be a bit more secure consider **Checking the Signature** of `logo-ls_SHA512sums.txt` text file and then use this file to check weather the resource have been tampered.
+As of now almost all installation methods require downloading resources from the Github Release page of the project, so to be a bit more secure consider **Checking the Signature** of `logo-ls_SHA512sums.txt` text file and then use this file to check whether the resource has been tampered with.
 This complete process is explained in more detail in [Check the downloaded Resource](#check-the-downloaded-resource) section below.
 (This is a recommended step and not at all required)

 ### Debian (.deb package)